-Figure 20 shows that not only did White respondents see lower proportions of job losses and business closures than other population groups, but they were also able to recover more easily.
-Of White respondents who lost a job or closed a business since March 2020, 52% are currently working, and 32% are unemployed and looking for work or have given up looking for work.
-By contrast, amongst the same subsample of Black African respondents, 43% are employed and 52% are unemployed.
-Intriguingly, when compared to other population groups, a relatively large proportion of White respondents who lost a job or closed a business are no longer in the labour market.
-The largest share of this not economically active category is now on pension.
+Figure 20 shows that not only did white respondents see lower proportions of job losses and business closures than other population groups, but they were also able to recover more easily.
+Of white respondents who lost a job or closed a business since March 2020, 52% are currently working, and 32% are unemployed and looking for work or have given up looking for work.